 - Read Up on Different Interview Styles.
 Just as every person is different, each interviewer may have a different way of asking interview questions.
 Become adept at answering different types of questions, especially those that are behavioral in nature.
 Behavioral questions are those that focus on your past experiences to help paint a picture of your overall qualifications and skills for the future.
 To answer these kinds of questions you’ll want to be specific about the clinical, managerial, or patient challenges that you have faced and overcome.
 For more information, see our guide about behavioral interviews.
 It’s also a great idea to practice your responses to interview questions.
 Find a mentor or friend who will help run you through a Q&A session until you feel comfortable and positive about your answers.
 If you need help, you can also contact Melnic for a coaching session.

 - Ask Educated Questions.
-Always prepare to ask questions in an interview, as this reflects your interest in the PA or NP job and your experience in the medical field.
+Always prepare to ask questions in a PA or NP interview, as this reflects your interest in the job and your experience in the medical field.
 Avoid any questions that can be answered by visiting the company website.
 Instead, you can ask what skills are necessary to succeed, request details on the patient ratio, and what influence you could expect to have over patient care and treatment plans, if you were to be hired.

 Little Details Add Up to a Big Impression.
 You’ve prepared yourself for the big questions, now make sure you’ve covered every small detail.
 Here are a few things to think about on the interview day.